Moon1x21/GaussianMix/README.md

-# RICAP: Data Augmentation using Random Image Cropping and Patching for Deep CNNs
+# SICAP: Data Augmentation using Random Image Cropping with Saliency map and Patching for Deep CNNs

-PyTorch implementation of data augmentation method RICAP for deep CNNs proposed by "[Data Augmentation using Random Image Cropping and Patching for Deep CNNs](https://arxiv.org/abs/1811.09030)."

 ## Prerequisites